Now before you go and invest in LED under cabinet lighting, there are some important things you should know about while you’re planning:

 Warm White 3000k

-It`s going to depend on how many light fixtures you`re going to install, your location and are you going to you get a professional electrician or are going to do the work yourself.
+It`s going to depend on how many light fixtures you`re going to install, your location, and whether are you going to you get a professional electrician or are going to do the work yourself.

 - Type of Lights: Using simple lights that you screw in and then plug into an outlet or battery-operated fixtures helps to keep costs down as you don’t need to get a professional electrician.